NaluKit/nalu/README.md

 The Router is automatically injected in the controller.
 To route to a new component call the route method and add at least the new route.
 If the route has parameters, just add them as additional parameters. (**Important:** Parameters must be Strings!)

 ## Using
-To use Nalu, clone the repo and run ```maven clean install``` (ToDo: move to maven central) and add the following dependencies to your pom:
+To use Nalu, clone the repo and run ```maven clean install``` and add the following dependencies to your pom:

 ```XML
 <dependency>